Stuart-Mouse/jai-data-packer/README.md

 1. packing and unpacking binary data
 2. remapping data from one type to another using runtime type info

+(The second part of this has now been moved into its own module, `jai-convert`.)

 ## Dependencies